 After cutting 4 stencils to make the extra large stencil, I applied the first part of the stencil.
 I must say the first stencil is the most time consuming and most difficult only because of measuring and lining it up in accordance with the whole design and making sure it’s centered, but after that it’s stenciling as usual.

 Then the second part of the extra large stencil is ready for application.
 Do you see how the letters overlap, so there’s no need to worry about joining at the seams?
 Blending the layers of stencils is so much easier with overlapping stencils.

 I continued until all the parts of the stencil were applied.

-The SVG file of this stencil design is available in my Etsy shop.
+The free SVG and JPEG cut file of this stencil design is available, for personal use only in my Resource Library.
 Due to the number of lines and letters, it is only recommended for cutting extra large stencils.

 I hope you have enjoyed this upcycle!

 Put a Pin in this Project, How to Replace Old Pictures with New Stenciled Art